 Recognise the difference between ‘positions’ and ‘needs’

-The first mediation I ever facilitated involved two hospital doctors and a mobile phone.
+The first mediation I ever facilitated involved two healthcare professionals and a mobile phone.

 One party set out their position, a statement: “put your phone away when I’m reporting critical information during our weekly team meeting”.
 The second party responded with their own position: “I will use my phone whenever I deem it necessary”.